 If you make this recipe, please rate and comment below to help others benefit from your experience!

 Vegan Donair Sauce

 - 8 large pita breads , whole wheat

 - Preheat the oven to 350 °F.

-- In a large bowl, mix all the donair meat dry ingredients.2 cup gluten flour, 2 ½ tablespoon nutritional yeast, 2 teaspoon onion powder, 2 teaspoon garlic powder, 1 ½ teaspoon dry oregano, 1 ½ teaspoon dry basil, 1 teaspoon celery seed, 1 teaspoon smoked paprika, 1 teaspoon ground turmeric, 1 teaspoon salt, black pepper
+- In a large bowl, mix all the donair meat dry ingredients.2 cups gluten flour, 2 ½ tablespoons nutritional yeast, 2 teaspoons onion powder, 2 teaspoons garlic powder, 1 ½ teaspoons dry oregano, 1 ½ teaspoons dry basil, 1 teaspoon celery seed, 1 teaspoon smoked paprika, 1 teaspoon ground turmeric, 1 teaspoon salt, black pepper

-- In a separate, medium-sized bowl, mix together all the donair meat wet ingredients.½ cup onion, ¼ cup olive oil, 4 tablespoon ketchup, 3 tablespoon soy sauce, 1 ½ tablespoon apple cider vinegar, 1 tablespoon Dijon mustard, ¾ cup vegetable broth
+- In a separate, medium-sized bowl, mix together all the donair meat wet ingredients.½ cup onion, ¼ cup olive oil, 4 tablespoons ketchup, 3 tablespoons soy sauce, 1 ½ tablespoons apple cider vinegar, 1 tablespoon Dijon mustard, ¾ cup vegetable broth

 - Pour the wet ingredients into the dry ingredients and stir together.
 Once most of the liquid is absorbed, use your hand to knead the dough until everything is evenly mixed together.